0330 822 0505

 Firstly, is the property timber framed or of timber construction?

-We’ll also highlight the potential pitfalls of timber framed property purchase, and how to avoid them, with the help of expert advice.
+We’ll also highlight the potential pitfalls of getting a mortgage for a timber framed house and provide expert advice on how to avoid them.

-Can you get a mortgage for a timber framed house?
+Can you get a mortgage for a timber-framed house?

-It is certainly possible, but as many lenders consider them non-standard construction properties, your choice of lenders will be more limited.
+It’s certainly possible, but as many lenders consider them non-standard construction properties, your choice of lenders will be more limited.

 Maximise your chance of approval with specialist advice from a mortgage expert.